skodaconnect/homeassistant-skodaconnect/README.md

 ## Configure

-Add a volkswagencarnet configuration block to your `<config dir>/configuration.yaml`:
+Add a skodaconnect configuration block to your `<config dir>/configuration.yaml`:
 ```yaml
 skodaconnect:
     username: <username for skoda connect>